mmatschiner/tutorials/ml_phylogeny_inference/README.md

 <a name="q8"></a>

+* **Question 8:** No, IQ-TREE should still select a best partitioning scheme in which all three codon positions are assigned to three independent partitions, thus confirming the results of the automated model selection with PAUP\* in tutorial [Substitution Model Selection](../substitution_model_selection/README.md).
+The substitution models selected for each of the three partitions should also be identical (except for stochastic variation) to those selected before.

+<a name="q9"></a>

-* **Question 8:** In my analysis, 62 topological rearrangements were required to convert one of the two trees into the other.
+* **Question 9:** In my analysis, 62 topological rearrangements were required to convert one of the two trees into the other.
 This number might be slightly different if, due to stochastic variation, different trees were identified as maximum-likelihood phylogenies.

-<a name="q9"></a>
+<a name="q10"></a>

-* **Question 9:** The overall node support should be slightly higher in the joint analysis of 16S and *RAG1*, compared to that based on the *RAG1* alignment only (85.3 compared to 84.9).
+* **Question 10:** The overall node support should be slightly higher in the joint analysis of 16S and *RAG1*, compared to that based on the *RAG1* alignment only (85.3 compared to 84.9).
 This could be due to stochastic effects or it could indicate that the increased size of the dataset in fact improves the phylogenetic resolution.
 Note that most phylogenies published these days are based on far larger datasets than the ones used here, assuming that the additional information in fact improves the analysis (this sounds obvious, but has actually been discussed controversially in recent years - the issue will be dealt with in more detail in other tutorials; e.g. in [Maximum-Likelihood Species-Tree Inference](../ml_species_tree_inference/README.md)).